Major Changes To Moneylenders Industry In 2018

 Moneylenders are by law expected to explain loan terms to borrowers.
 They have to use easy to understand language.
 You should also be given a copy of the personal loan agreement.
 Ensure that you fully understand the contract terms.
 Also look at the payment plan.
 Take note of the rates charged and all other applicable fees.

 Consider looking around for various moneylenders.
 Search for one with most fitting terms.
-Do not be in a hurry to take on the loan.
-Only after you are satisfied with the loan conditions.
+Do not be in a hurry to take on the loan, only after you are satisfied with the loan conditions.

 See if you can keep to the contract terms.
 Look at your pay and financial engagements.
-Then borrow an amount that you need.
-That you can repay comfortably.
+Then borrow an amount that you need, that you can repay comfortably.
 Take note that when you are not able to meet the loan terms.
 The late repayment charges and interest costs could be a strain.
 This is financially both for your kin and yourself.

-Assess carefully before accepting any loan contractual terms.
+Assess carefully before accepting any contractual loan terms.
 More so those that allow moneylenders to place a caveat.
 Especially on any sale yields from your holdings.
 This in-case you fail to pay off your loan.
 Having a caveat placed on the property.
 It then means you cannot sell that property.
 Not without settling first the loan amount in full.

 One key thing to keep in mind is to only deal with licensed lenders.
 Do your research and confirm that their license is valid.
 Do all the due diligence to ensure that the lender is registered with the authorities.
 Look also for a lender who has been in the industry for a long time.
 This means they have gained a lot of experience overtime.